ptlergo/8pounds-wp/README.md

 - latest post icons in mobile view
 - instagram feed
 - dynamic footer (idk how yet)
+- for audio posts clicking on featured image plays song as to save the_time from going to actual post. subsequent to custom player. might be a plugin
+- music player using soundcloud/audiomack/spotify api

 #PURPOSE
 create posting faster.